wyne-ybanez/personal-portfolio-master/README.md

 - The website used to incorporate a black background, this has been changed to a white background.
 Text colors and section backgrounds have been changed accordingly

-- Previously, the website would link externally to projects.html and contactme.html.
-These files have been deleted and instead the site incorporates a one page regiment.
+- Previously, the website would link externally to 'projects.html' and 'contactme.html'.
+These files have been deleted and instead the site incorporates a one page design.

 - Previously, it was planned that the Footer would have 3 navigation buttons as specified in the Wireframes.
 This has been altered and now the footer will now contain navigation links, social icons as well as contact information.

 ## Future Implementations

 - I would like to style further media queries for the website
-- To update the projects.html with real projects
+- To update the 'projects' section with real projects
 - To update the content to show real work experience
 - To add a download cv button in the options menu or the footer
 - To code additional Javascript animations on the website in future
-- I would like for the contactme.html to send any contacts to my professional email address
+- I would like for the 'contact me' form to send any contacts to my professional email address

 ## Acknowledgements